decke/smtprelay/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/decke/smtprelay)](https://goreportcard.com/report/github.com/decke/smtprelay)

 Simple Golang based SMTP relay/proxy server that accepts mail via SMTP and forwards it directly to another SMTP server.
+Fork to add the ability to cache mail that can not be sent due to rate limit.
+Mail are sent when the the service will not exceed the rate limit.

 ## Why another SMTP server?